The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: Introduction

-\thm{T0.23} For any essentially small $\cs$, and any metric on $\cs$, the category $\fs(\cs)$ has a triangulated structure which can be defined purely in terms of $\cs$ and the metric. \ethm
+\thm{T0.23} For any essentially small triangulated category $\cs$, and any good metric on $\cs$, the category $\fs(\cs)$ has a triangulated structure which can be defined purely in terms of $\cs$ and the metric. \ethm

 \nin We need hardly tell the reader how remarkable this is---there are not many known recipes that start with a triangulated category $\cs$, and out of it cook up another.
 The conventional wisdom is that this can only be done in the presence of some enhancement.
-Maybe a minimal enhancement---like Keller's towers in Krause~\cite{Krause18}.
-See Keller's appendix to~\cite{Krause18}, as well as the original exposition in Keller~\cite{Keller91}.
 But, in defiance of conventional wisdom, in this article there is no enhancement.

 It becomes interesting to compute $\fs(\cs)$ in examples.
 For this it turns out to be helpful to study the following situation. \ntn{N0.25} Let $\cs$ be an essentially small triangulated category with a metric.
 Suppose we are given a fully faithful triangulated functor $F:\cs\la\ct$; we consider also the functor $\cy:\ct\la\MMod\cs$, which takes an object $A\in\ct$ to the functor $\Hom\big(F(-),A\big)$.
-The functor $F$ is called a \emph{good extension with respect to the metric} if $\ct$ has coproducts, and for every Cauchy sequence $E_*$ in $\cs$ the natural map $\colim\,Y(E_*)\la \cy\big(\hoco F(E_*)\big)$ is an isomorphism. \entn
+The functor $F$ is called a \emph{good extension with respect to the metric} if $\ct$ has enough coproducts to define the homotopy colimit $\hoco F(E_*)$ for any Cauchy sequence $E_*$ in $\cs$, and for every Cauchy sequence $E_*$ in $\cs$ the natural map $\colim\,Y(E_*)\la \cy\big(\hoco F(E_*)\big)$ is an isomorphism. \entn

-For any good extension $F:\cs\la\ct$ we proceed to define the full subcategory $\fl'(\cs)\subset\ct$ to have for objects all the homotopy colimits of Cauchy sequences, and inside $\fl'(\cs)$ we define a full subcategory $\fl'(\cs)\cap\cy^{-1}\big(\fc(\cs)\big)$---we ask the reader for patience, the definition will come in the body of the paper.
+For any good extension $F:\cs\la\ct$ we proceed to define the full subcategory $\fl'(\cs)\subset\ct$ to have for objects all the homotopy colimits of Cauchy sequences, and inside $\fl'(\cs)$ we define a full subcategory $\fl'(\cs)\cap\cy^{-1}\big(\fc(\cs)\big)$---we ask the reader for patience, the definition will come in the body of the paper\footnote{More precisely: for the category $\fl'(\cs)$ see Definition~\ref{D21.7}, for the functor $\cy$ see Notation~\ref{N21.-100}, and the category $\fs(\cs)$ is introduced in Definition~\ref{D20.11}(2).}.
 The next result is

 \thm{T0.27} The category $\fl'(\cs)\cap\cy^{-1}\big(\fc(\cs)\big)$ is a triangulated subcategory of $\ct$, and the functor $\cy:\ct\la\MMod\cs$ restricts to a triangulated equivalence

 \ethm

 \nin In the presence of a good extension $F:\cs\la\ct$ this allows us to compute $\fs(\cs)$, up to triangulated equivalence, as the triangulated subcategory $\fl'(\cs)\cap\cy^{-1}\big(\fc(\cs)\big)$ of $\ct$.